-There are two towed demersal gear vessels known to work within the boundaries of the site.
-The vessels use otter trawls to target various ray species in the north of the site (see Annex 2 for activity map).
-The site is fished throughout the year however, the main focus of activity is during the winter.
-The two vessels split their time between the port of Brixham in south Devon and Ilfracombe in north Devon therefore, the activity does not occur for prolonged periods of time when the vessels are based in Brixham.
-The area is an important fishing ground for the two vessels when they are based in the port of Ilfracombe.
+An industry survey carried out in 2018 identified two towed demersal gear vessels which stated they worked within the boundaries of the site.
+The vessels use otter trawls to target various ray species in the north of the site (see Annex 2 Figure 3 for activity map).
+They stated the site was fished throughout the year however, the main focus of activity is during the winter.
+The two vessels split their time between the port of Brixham in south Devon, and Ilfracombe in north Devon therefore, for prolonged periods of time when the vessels are based in Brixham the activity does not occur.
+It was stated that the area is an important fishing ground for the two vessels when they are based in the port of Ilfracombe.

 The primary species which are targeted in this area are Raja brachyura (blonde ray), Raja clavata (thornback ray), and Raja microocellata (small-eyed ray).
 The blonde ray is a bottom dwelling species which prefers sand and muddy areas (Shark trust, 2009), the thornback ray frequents a wide variety of ground from mud, sand, shingle and gravel (Snowden, 2008), and the small-eyed ray is found on sand and rock-sand bottoms (Barnes, 2008).

-The habitat map provided (Annex 1) indicates that the area fished is circalittoral rock however, this is not the preferred habitat for ray species, and the fishers have indicated they would not target rock areas for these species.
-This has resulted in D&S IFCA having low confidence in the current habitat map.
+The habitat map provided (Annex 1 Figure 2) indicates that the area fished is circalittoral rock however, this is not the preferred habitat for ray species, and the fishers have indicated they would not target rock areas for these species.
+This resulted in D&S IFCA having low confidence in the original habitat map.
+A further survey has now been undertaken by the Environment Agency and report produced by Cefas.
+This will be discussed in the Section 8 of this assessment.